Have you ever wondered what really happens if you use a different impedance speaker with a speaker crossover? It’s a great question!

 You may notice several problems after doing this:

 - A “harsh” sound from woofers or midrange speakers.
-Tweeters may sound distorted and being to “break up” the sound at volume.
+Tweeters may sound distorted and begin to “break up” at a lower volume than they used to.

 - A “thin”, weak quality to the music.